OpenFCST/OpenFCSTv03/README.rst

 If you are a user, the easiest way to get the code is via the website.
 Go to Downloads and download a .tar file with the source code.
 You are then ready to install.

-If you are using Git please follow the step in the BitBucket site for checking out a copy.
+If you are using Git please follow the step in the GitHub site for checking out a copy.
 If you want to modify openFCST, then please follow the steps below:

 Creating a new branch